-It’s that time of year again when our family gets together and sits around the Seder table reading about the exodus from Egypt, singing songs and eating cake that tastes like dry sponges.
+It’s that time of year again when our family gets together and sits around for the traditional Passover meal, the Seder, to read about the exodus from Egypt, sing songs and eat cake that tastes like dry sponges.
 I love the family aspect of the Passover holiday and everything that we’re celebrating but, the food is not my favourite.
-I’m never sure what to make during the 8 days we aren’t allowed to eat bread, beans, rice, oats etc. To help me figure out what to make over the next little while, I’ve come up with a few Passover meal ideas.
+I’m never sure what to make during the 8 days we aren’t allowed to eat bread, beans, rice, oats etc. It can also be a challenge to find healthy and easy Passover dinner recipes.
+To help me figure out what Passover meals to make over the next little while, I’ve come up with a few Passover meal ideas.
 I hope they help you too!

 What is Passover?